ibsukru/focusbutton/apps/extension/README.md

 - Audio: For completion sound
 - Background: For timer accuracy
 - Tabs: For syncing timer state across browser tabs and windows (no content access)
-- Host: For displaying timer UI overlay across all websites (no content access)
+- ActiveTab: For displaying timer UI in response to user interaction (temporary access)

 ## Testing and Validation